Are you experiencing anxiety after your car accident?

 Physical injuries may limit your ability to work, exercise, and enjoy day-to-day activities like playing with your children.

-There may also be a biological response from inflammation affecting your mood, that’s why it’s important to ask your doctor for specific blood markers and working with a holistic nutritionist to reduce those levels while talking with a counsellor
+There may also be a biological response from inflammation affecting your mood, that’s why it’s important to ask your doctor for specific blood markers and work with a holistic nutritionist to reduce those levels while talking with a counsellor

 If you’re suddenly unable to partake in activities that you used to enjoy because of pain or a debilitating injury, you may become depressed.